 - When you go on your favorite walk, bring back some leaves and write on them

 - Take pictures of places that you’ve been to that made you think of them and send it

 - Include some new treats that you’ve tried that you know they’d love

 All in all…

-The main things to focus on during this time are: to keep positive, keep good company and to keep faith.
+The main things to focus on when surviving a spouse deployment are: keep positive, keep good company and to keep faith.
 There will be good days and bad days during your journey, but remember that this is only temporary and homecoming day will be just around the corner in no time.